-Including the time period in which Mr Khor Thiam Beng, Mr Michael Grenville Gray and Mr Goh Chung Meng had served on the board of Avi-Tech Electronics Limited (now known as Avi-Tech Electronics Pte.
-Ltd.) prior to our corporate restructuring exercise in 2021.
+Including the time period in which Mr Michael Grenville Gray and Mr Goh Chung Meng had served on the board of Avi-Tech Electronics Limited (now known as Avi-Tech Electronics Pte.
+Ltd.) prior to the corporate restructuring exercise in 2021.